No products in the cart.

 How To Make Your Own CBD Oil

-The most important thing you’ll need to make your own CBD oil is patience.
-The more time you put into your infusion the better your final product will be.
+Patience may be the most important ingredient when you make your own CBD oil.
+The more time you invest into your infusion the better your final product will be.

 Because you’ll be using heat to help with this infusion, you’ll want to avoid temperatures over 230F.
-Low temperatures will preserve the taste of your oil and prevent the CBD inside from boiling off.
+Low temperatures will preserve the taste of your oil and prevent your cannabinoids from boiling off.

 - If your CBD flower is not yet decarboxylated, grind it up into small pieces, spread evenly on a baking sheet, and place it in a preheated oven at 230F for 40 minutes.
 Make sure to use your hood vent fan if you have one.